Spiking neurons as predictive controllers of linear systems: Results

 Reactive and predictive spiking control could lead to significantly different spiking behavior.
-To illustrate this, we consider both cases for an example linear system, with its dynamics defined by velocity and position (Fig.~\ref{fig:pred_react}).
+To illustrate this, we consider both cases for an example linear system, with its dynamics defined by velocity and position (Fig.~\ref{fig3}).
 Each spike produced by a neurons in the controlling network is multiplied by its corresponding column in the matrix $\mathbf B$, which maps it onto the dynamics of the system.
-In Fig.~\ref{fig:pred_react} we chose a $\mathbf B$ matrix that maps the spikes from four different neurons as vectors in the four different cardinal directions.
+In Fig.~\ref{fig3} we choose a $\mathbf B$ matrix that maps the spikes from four different neurons as vectors in the four different cardinal directions.
 When the system receives a spike control signal in the current timestep, the system state is instantaneously kicked in the corresponding direction.
 In the reactive case, only the immediate effect of the spiking is considered.
 This means the loss comparison that produces a spike control signal does not consider the future state of the plant, but rather aims to improve the loss right after the spike is emitted.
-As shown by Fig.~\ref{fig:pred_react}A, in this arbitrary linear system, adopting a reactive spiking rule results in a spike that kicks the system directly towards the target (green arrow), without accounting for the future dynamics of the plant (which could later move the trajectory further away from it).
+As shown by Fig.~\ref{fig3}A, in this arbitrary linear system, adopting a reactive spiking rule results in a spike that kicks the system directly towards the target (green arrow), without accounting for the future dynamics of the plant (which could later move the trajectory further away from it).
 All other spiking directions (red arrows) do not result in an improved loss right after the spike, and so the neurons whose spikes are mapped in those directions do not fire.
 On the contrary, predictive spiking control favors the spike that minimizes the loss $f$ seconds into the future, considering how the system would evolve during this time window.
-In our predictive example (Fig.~\ref{fig:pred_react}B), either spiking rightward (orange trajectory) or upward (green trajectory) would give a lower loss in $f$ seconds when compared to the non-spiking case (brown trajectory).
-If we employ an asynchronous firing policy (Sec.~\ref{subsec:spikecntrl}), only one of these two neurons is selected for firing.
-For all the examples in this paper, we employ asynchronous firing and we select the neuron with the highest voltage past its threshold (in this example, the one whose spike is mapped on the green arrow).
+In our predictive example (Fig.~\ref{fig3}B), either spiking rightward (orange trajectory) or upward (green trajectory) would give a lower loss in $f$ seconds when compared to the non-spiking case (brown trajectory).
+If we employ an asynchronous firing policy, only one of these two neurons is selected for firing.
+For these examples, we employ asynchronous firing and we select the neuron with the highest voltage past its threshold (the one whose spike is mapped on the green arrow).
+Note that our paradigm can work outside of this simple asynchronous firing case (Supplementary Fig.~\ref{figA} in the Appendix), by setting a spike-threshold adaptation mechanism (see Materials and Methods).